 Macy Watts: I’ve always been a big history buff (working at Tryon Palace, reading biographies for fun, etc..), and I’ve always had an interest in working with youth.
 I also had some of the best history/social studies teachers ever when I was in middle and high school, and they inspired me to go into education.
 So, when you put those things together it sent me in the direction of becoming a major in History/Social Studies Education and it was the best decision I made!

-How have the History Dept. and the History Education Program prepared you for a career in history/social studies education?
+How did the History Dept., and the History Education Program, prepare you for a career in history/social studies education?

 Why does history, and social studies, matter?

-MW: History/Social Studies is so important because we learn about ourselves as a people and how the world we live in works.
-I think as people we need to know the basics of our history and government in order to grow, and to be as educated as possible.
+MW: History/Social Studies is important because we learn about ourselves as a people and how the world we live in works.
+We need to know the basics of our history and government in order to grow and to be as educated as possible.
 History and social studies also teaches people to critically think, make connections, and know the value of compassion and community.
 This is why history and social studies matter